-Term used to indicate that there is an 'Mayday, mayday, mayday' emergency situation
+Situation Standard terminology Term used to indicate that there is an emergency situation 'Mayday, mayday'

 This term shall not be translated and does not have to be used in case emergency call functionality is available on the train (e.g. GSM-R).